WaxyMocha/GetMic/GetMic/README.md

 # GetMic
-Program that get microphone input and saves data in to audio file and, after processing to DFT, to .csv file
+Program that get microphone input and saves data in to audio file and, after processing to spectrum, to .csv file

 How to use: